Automattic/jetpack/readme.txt

 * OpenTable Block - With the OpenTable block, you can add a reservation form on posts or pages.
 * Pay with PayPal Block - Pay with PayPal lets you add a payment button to any post or page, and immediately start taking PayPal payments for physical products, digital goods, or a donation.

 * Payments Block - The Recurring Payments Block lets you add a payment button using Stripe as the payment gateway.
-It works for one-time and recurring payments or donations.
+It works for one-time and recurring payments.

 * Pinterest Block - The Pinterest block is the easiest way to embed Pinterest content to your site: it allows you to embed boards, profiles, and pins.
 * Podcast Player Block - Jetpack's Podcast Player block allows you to easily show your visitors a listing of recent episodes from a podcast and play them on your website.
 * Related Posts Block - The Related Posts feature scans all of your posts' contents, analyzes it, and uses that to display contextual posts your visitors might be interested in reading after they're finished with the current post.